 - Question: One exercise seems hardly enough.
 Shouldn't there be more?

 Answer: Additional exercises will be planned based on the number of interested students.
-Most likely in the first lecture.
+Most likely in or after the first lecture.

 - Question: What's that thing about "voting"?

 Answer: It means, that you have to prepare the assignments BEFORE the exercise, in which they are discussed in.
 A sheet will be given around, where you have to mark all assignments, that you were able to solve.
 Marking an assignment means, that you are able to present your solution in front of the class.
 I expect everyone to at least present once, but twice would be best.
 Your solution does not have to be correct, but if you are not able to explain the assignment at all, all marked tasks for the particular exercise will be removed from your votings.

 - Question: How many "votings" do I need in order to get my exam admission?